 - From there, you will be able to complete and submit your application.
 You can now use this account login when submitting to all future UAC opportunities.
 Once you have submitted your application, you will receive a confirmation email that confirms receipt of your full application.

-Please submit the following materials online by following the “South City” link at www.uacmem.org/calls-to-arists:
+Please submit the following materials online using the form at the bottom of this page:

-- Up to 20 images of past work including title of work, date, medium, budget and project partners, if any.
+- Up to 3 images of work currently available for purchase, including title, date, medium, dimensions, and price.